anthonynarine/Job-application-/README.md

 5. from django.http import HttpResponse needs to be added to the views.py file.
-6. the function must now be imported into our urls.py file from app.views import hello (ctrl space for a shortcut import)
+6. the function must now be imported into our urls.py file
+    1. from . import views (we use . instead of the folder name "app: b/c the url file in in the same folder as the views file)
+    2. or from app.views import hello (ctrl space for a shortcut import) you will need to import each new created function(view) if method 2 is used.

+        path("", view.<function_name>) santzx will be used for method 1

 7. in project urls.py file
     add import include (from django.urls import path, include)